 This ground applies where an Australian law, or court or tribunal order, forbids the disclosure of information, or a law or order authorises or confers discretion on an organisation to refuse a request for access to the information.
 There is overlap between this ground and IPP 6.1(f), ‘providing access would be unlawful’.

 IPP 6.1(h): Prejudice an investigation into possible unlawful activity

 In some situations even revealing the existence of an investigation may prejudice it.
-As such, agencies may sometimes need to refuse a request without advising of the precise exception that was relied on and will only be able to provide very general reasons for refusing access.
-Agencies may wish to consider providing a response that neither confirms nor denies whether the requested information is held.
+As such, organisations may sometimes need to refuse a request without advising of the precise exception that was relied on and will only be able to provide very general reasons for refusing access.
+Organisations may wish to consider providing a response that neither confirms nor denies whether the requested information is held.

 IPP 6.1(i): Prejudice law enforcement activities